This guide helps you get your Ansible Tower installation up and running as quickly as possible.

 setup.sh, any repositories needed by Tower are installed automatically.

-Ubuntu support is deprecated in Ansible Tower 3.5, and will be removed in a future release.
+Ansible Tower no longer supports Ubuntu.
 Refer to previous versions of the Ansible Tower Installation and Reference Guide for details on Ubuntu.

 Tower can be installed using one of the following scenarios: